 N.C.
 REAL ID adds an extra level of security to a driver license and ID card by making these documents more consistent and secure.

-Will minors need an N.C.
+Will minors need to have an N.C.
 REAL ID driver license or ID card to fly domestically?

 The Transportation Security Administration does not require children under 18 to provide identification when traveling with an adult companion within the United States.
 The companion, however, will need acceptable identification.